 The game was released in Japan on April 25, 2003, with follow up releases in the United States and Europe on November 3, 2003 and July 16, 2004 respectively.

-The game is a prequel to Fire Emblem: Fuin no Tsurugi.
-In fact, the events depicted occur twenty years prior to the ones narrated in the earlier game.
-Fire Emblem however, being structured as the first title for the western audience, requires no knowledge of Fuin no Tsurugi's storyline to be enjoyed.
+The game is a prequel to Fire Emblem: Fuin no Tsurugi.; its story and events are set twenty years prior to its predecessor.
+However, the game was designed with its introduction to western audiences in mind, and thus requires no knowledge of Fuin no Tsurugi's storyline to be enjoyed.

 Fire Emblem is divided into two distinct parts, in both, however, the player adopts the perspective of a tactician who is found by a girl named Lyndis (Lyn, for short) in the plains of Sacae at the very beginning of the game.

 In Lyn's Tale, the game's first story, the tactician (default name Mark), is found by a girl named Lyn.
 She was recently orphaned by bandits, and decides to travel with Mark.
 In a nearby town they meet Kent and Sain, who reveal that Lyn is heir to the throne of Caelin.
 However, Lyn's existence is an obstacle to Lundgren, the brother of Lyn's grandfather Hausen, who desires to succeed his brother as the marquess.
 Lundgren continually attempts to kill Lyn and her grandfather.